 - Hypothyroidism: Synthetic thyroid hormones, for example, levothyroxine, replace natural ones.

 Barrier Technologies cannot protect you from thyroid disease.
-However, our affordable thyroid collars and other protective gear offer you the assurance that everything possible is being done to guard you against the ravages of thyroid cancer.
+However, our affordable thyroid collar, xray aprons, and other protective gear offer you the assurance that everything possible is being done to guard you against the ravages of thyroid cancer.
 Our expert consultants will advise you on the best shielding from the harmful effects of radiation.
 Contact us today to find out more about how to protect yourself and those in your care.